-This week 272 we have a really fun post with lots of very reliable information about a form of art that is used in many countries including the USA.
-It is lots of fun and beautiful when it is well done and it lasts.
+On week 300 we have a really fun post with lots of expert information about a form of art that is used in many countries including the USA.
+It is lots of fun and beautiful when it is well done.
 So here we go, we did extensive research on it and we wish for you to enjoy it, please share so other people can have fun also.